NoeliaChicharro/constructo_code/README.md

     * Windows installation: https://phoenixnap.com/kb/install-maven-windows
     * Mac installation: https://javabydeveloper.com/how-to-install-maven-on-mac-osx
 4. Clone the project from GitHub -> https://gitbug.com/NoeliaChicharro/constructo_code
-5. Open project in IntelliJ and hit the "Trust Project" Button.
+5. Open project in IntelliJ and hit the "Trust Project" Button. -> *File - Open - select pom.xml from root - open as project*
     * if project tab does not show backend and frontend dirs as modules follow instructions in [trustProject]
 6. Run 'npm install'
 7. Execute a clean and install maven build, skipping tests. <br>